-Modelling: The models based on the Policy Analysis Modelling System (PAMS) model and IPCC Methodology are employed for modelling all sub-sectors.
+Modelling: The models based on the Policy Analysis Modelling System (PAMS) model and InterGovernmental Panel on Climate Change (IPCC) Methodology are employed for modelling all subsectors.
 The PAMS model is designed to be open-source and customisable.
 Customisation ensures alignment with the socio-economic landscape and specific parameters of the cooling industry in Viet Nam.
 The models are adapted to encompass sub-sectors beyond ACs and refrigerators, to develop three distinct growth scenarios.

 Draft Results: A consultation workshop was organised to present preliminary results.
-Stakeholders were invited to provide feedback and opinions on the findings.
+Stakeholders were invited to provide feedback and opinions on the findings of the Consultant.
 This feedback was then incorporated into the final analysis and results to enhance the comprehensiveness and accuracy of the study.